melquibrito/source-code-editor-tinymce-plugin/README.md

 ```

 # License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for more details.